exakat/exakat/docs/Rules.rst

 It is a bad idea to call non-static method statically.
-Such method may make use of special variable $this, which will be undefined.
+Such method may make use of special variable `$this <http://php.net/manual/en/language.oop5.basic.php>`_, which will be undefined.
 PHP will not check those calls at compile time, nor at running time.

 It is recommended to update this situation : make the method actually static, or use it only